 The best way to combat this issue and improve drainage is to grade the soil around your home using dirt.
-This will make it so that water is more likely to flow away from your home instead of into it.
+This will allow the water to flow away from your home instead of into it.
 Follow the step-by-step guide below if you want to know how to build up dirt around foundation.
-The process is pretty straightforward and can give you a fix to that water leaking into your foundation.
+The process is pretty straightforward and can provide you with a fix to that water leaking into your foundation.

 Step 1: Get Your Starting Point